k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 ## Deploying :open_mouth:

-After 5 minutes of sophisticated hacking its time to deploy out web application.
+After 5 minutes of sophisticated hacking it's time to deploy out web application.
 From my experience this is the part where the beer comes in.
 Searching for a poster, setting up linux, installing web server, configuring databases … :beer:
-As I we knew from the beginning Meteor.js is about rapid prototyping.
+As I knew from the beginning, Meteor.js is about rapid prototyping.
 So forget all the beers stuff about configuration and installing apt stuff.
 We do it the Meteor.js way:

 ```sh
 meteor deploy leproject